 Anatomy of an ancient magick command

-command - among others - is a part of this application.
+ImageMagick is a software suit to manipulate images mainly from command line interface (CLI)1.
+It was created in 1987 and open-sourced in 1990.
+The convert command - among others - is a part of this application.
 Useful for converting, resizing an image and also useful to blur, crop, flip and much more.
 The full list of command line options is available here.

 This is a CLI code example - that means to be exectuted from a terminal - how to display a color palette: